-Maintenance has traditionally been seen with a separate and external part to the production process.
-TPM emerged as a need to integrate the maintenance department into the operation or production one to improve productivity and availability.
-In a company that TPM has been implemented, all the organization works on maintaining and improving equipment.
+Traditionally maintenance has been seen as a separate and external part to the production process.
+TPM emerged as a way to integrate the maintenance department into the operation with the aim to improve productivity and availability of machinery.
+In a company that has implemented a TPM system all of the organization towards the upkeep of necessary machinery.
 It is based on five principles:

-- Corporate culture creation oriented to obtain maximum efficiency in the production system and management of equipment and machinery.
+- Corporate culture: The companies aim throughout all levels of employees should be to obtain maximum efficiency in the production system.
 ‘Global efficiency’ is pursued.

-- Management systems implementation of for all aspects of production, including design and development, sales and management.
+- Management systems implementation for all aspects of production, including design and development, sales and management.

-Since the philosophy of TPM, it is considered that a machine stop for making a change; a breakdown in a machine; machine which does not work at 100% of capacity or that manufactures defective products; are intolerable situations which cause losses to the company.
-The machine should be considered unproductive in all these cases, and appropriate actions designed to avoid them in the future should be taken.
-TPM identifies six sources of loss (called the ‘six great losses’) that reduce the effectiveness because of interfering with the production:
+The philosophy of TPM is that the stopping of a machine due to a breakdown or repair means that the plant is not running at full capacity.
+A machine which does not work at 100% of capacity or that manufactures defective products is intolerable to the company.
+The machine should be considered unproductive in all these cases, and appropriate actions should be designed to avoid them in the future.
+TPM identifies six sources of loss (called the ‘six great losses’) that reduce the effectiveness of production:

-- Idle, waits and minor stoppages (minor failures) during normal operation which cause loss of time, either by problems in the instrumentation, small obstructions, etc..
+- Idle, waits and minor stoppages (minor failures) during normal operation which cause loss of time, either by problems in the instrumentation, small obstructions, shift changes etc..

 - Reduction of operation speed (the machine does not operate at full capacity), which causes production losses because the design speed of the process is not achieved.

-- Loss of time typical from commissioning of a new process, idle, probationary period, etc…
+- Loss of time associated with learning a new process, training etc.

-Careful analysis of each of these causes of low productivity leads to finding solutions to eliminate them and the means to implement these last ones.
-It is essential that the analysis is done by the production staff and maintenance staff together, because the problems that cause low productivity are from both types and solutions should be adopted in an integral way to their success.
+Each of these can be a cause of low productivity so finding solutions to eliminate them and the means to implement these changes are a top priority.
+It is essential that the analysis is done by the production staff and maintenance staff together so that the changes don’t cause unexpected results.

 From a practical point of view, implementing TPM in an organization means that maintenance is perfectly integrated into production.
-Therefore, part of the maintenance work have been transferred to production staff, who no longer feels the equipment like something that others take care of it, but as their own, they have to pamper and repair it, the operator feels the equipment as his.
+Therefore, part of the maintenance work has been transferred to production staff.
+Production staff should see equipment as theirs to look after as well, not as something that is looked after by someone else.

-- Operator’s level, who will be responsible for operative maintenance tasks that are very simple, such as cleaning, adjustment, parameters monitoring and minor failures repairing.
+- Operator’s level, who will be responsible for operative maintenance tasks that are very simple, such as cleaning, adjustment, parameter monitoring and repairs to minor failings.

 - Integrated technical level.
 Within the production team, there is at least one maintenance person who works with the production staff; he/she is just one of them.
 This person solves problems more significance, for which more knowledge is needed.
-But he is there, close, so you do not have to tell anyone or wait.
-The spare part is also decentralized: each production line, even each machine, have everything it takes closely.
+This employee should be available quickly for mid-level repair work.

-Operator’s involvement in maintenance tasks makes him better understand the machine and the installation he is operating, its characteristics and capabilities, its criticality.
-Also, it helps to work as a team, and it facilitates sharing of experiences and mutual learning, and this improves personal motivation.
+Operator’s involvement in maintenance tasks makes him better understand the machine and the installation he is operating, its characteristics and capabilities.
+Employees should work as a team, this facilitates sharing of experiences and mutual learning, and this improves personal motivation.

-There is a fundamental difference between philosophy of TPM and RCM: while the TPC is based on the people and the organization as the center of the process, the RCM maintenance is based on failure analysis, and preventive measures to be taken to avoid them, rather than on people.
+There is a fundamental difference between the philosophies of TPM and RCM: while TPM is based on the people and the organization being the center of the process, whereas RCM maintenance is based on failure analysis, and preventive measures to be taken to avoid them before they happen.

-The Japan Institute of Plant Maintenance (JIPM) developed a seven-step method aimed at achieving a change in attitude, which is essential to the success of the program.
+The Japan Institute of Plant Maintenance (JIPM) developed a seven-step method aimed at achieving the required changes in personal attitude and the adoption of TPM through a company.
 The steps to develop this change of attitude are:

 Phase 1.
 Initial Cleaning